 Admissions deadlines vary from institution to institution.
 Students should contact the admissions office or consult the catalog of the particular institution to which they are applying to find out application deadlines.
 In general, students should begin the application process two semesters before they intend to transfer.
 Students applying for financial aid and/or scholarships are strongly encouraged to begin the application process as soon as applications are available.

 How can I determine if my credits will transfer?
-Does the CAA apply to NC private colleges and universities?If you are enrolled at a community college or a private two year college in North Carolina, you should review the Comprehensive Articulation Agreement (CAA), which guarantees that certain specified courses will transfer to any state university to which you are accepted, or to any of the private four year colleges and universities that endorse the Independent Comprehensive Articulation Agreement (ICAA): Barton, Belmont Abbey, Bennett, Brevard, Campbell, Catawba, Chowan, Gardner-Webb, Johnson C. Smith, Lees-McRae, Livingstone, Louisburg, Mars Hill, Montreat, Mount Olive, NC Wesleyan, Pfeiffer, Queens, St. Andrews University, Saint Augustine's, Salem College, Shaw, Warren Wilson, and Wingate.
+Does the CAA apply to NC private colleges and universities?If you are enrolled at a community college or a private two year college in North Carolina, you should review the Comprehensive Articulation Agreement (CAA), which guarantees that certain specified courses will transfer to any state university to which you are accepted, or to any of the private four year colleges and universities that endorse the Independent Comprehensive Articulation Agreement (ICAA): Barton, Belmont Abbey, Bennett, Brevard, Campbell, Catawba, Chowan, Gardner-Webb, Greensboro, Guilford, High Point, Johnson C. Smith, Lees-McRae, Lenoir-Rhyne, Livingstone, Mars Hill, Meredith, Methodist, Montreat, Mount Olive, NC Wesleyan, Pfeiffer, Queens, St. Andrews University, Saint Augustine's, Salem College, Shaw, Warren Wilson, and Wingate.

 What courses should I take before I transfer?If you plan to transfer from a two year college in North Carolina to a four year college, it is generally best to take courses that lead to a college transfer degree.
 Within the college transfer programs, there are about two dozen pre-major articulation agreements which are designed to parallel the courses taken by students in similar majors during their first two years at a four year college.